 **Peanut also made the connection that being in the potty tent equaled treats.
 Because she is so food-motivated and a bit too smart for her own good, she would go in there and do somewhat of a curtsy while staring at me like she did her part and now it was my turn.
 We had to once again start rewarding potty anywhere she went outside, just so long as she knew that inside the tent area was also an acceptable choice.

 October: It is that time of year where the potty tent post gets lots of hits.
 My suggestion to anyone interested in researching options would be to also check out fabric sheds from big box retailers like Home Depot and Menards.
 Read the reviews for various sizes.
-You’ll likely find mixed reviews that some did and did not hold up in high winds and snow.
+You’ll likely find mixed reviews that some did and did not hold up in high winds and snow; I think a lot of it has to to do with how the shed/portable garage is set up, secured, and maintained.
+If you want to set-it-and-forget-it you have to get something really substantial and durable.
 Read what some folks did to strengthen and secure the structures.
 Notice how our tent has a wooden board dug slightly into the ground, centered in the very middle and secured to the top/center of the tent, providing extra stability against high winds.